 A contract covering financial reimbursement for the policing of matches is agreed in overall terms but the actual costing for a season cannot be calculated until the next year's fixture list is published.
 A schedule of outline costs would be included as a part of the contract between the club and the Force.
 The specifics of negotiated contractual information is information which if disclosed may substantially prejudice the opportunities of both the club and the Force in terms of agreed levels of commitment and financial recompense with other commercial and public service entities.
-A copy of the contract therefore will not be provided in pursuance of exemption under Section 43 of the Freedom of Information Act 2000 - Disclosure of Prejudicial Contractual Information.

 The following is a general summary of the overall involvement and action which takes place and is in essence the high level framework of the contractual agreement.

 At an early stage, the club representatives and our operational staff who have direct responsibility to assess the matches, consider the individual fixtures and apportion from evidence and intelligence what level of policing is likely to be required inside the ground at each individual match (League fixtures).

 This provides an overall approximate cost for the season for policing these matches and the sum is divided equally into monthly payments.
 As the season progresses this may need to be amended in the event of further intelligence or other circumstances in respect of specific matches, success or otherwise at the club etc. Similarly other matches such as "friendly" and Cup matches have to be assessed as they are known, but again this is usually verbally undertaken and agreed, again face to face and within the framework of the contract and schedule.
 Amendment to scheduled payment may be necessary.